 How Many ISAs Can I Have?

-You can split your annual Individual Savings Account (ISA) allowance among several different types of ISA but not into more than one ISA of the same type in one tax year which starts on April 6th.
-The types of ISA are: cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs and Lifetime ISAs.
-The maximum you can save in ISAs in 2018/19 is £20,000 split any way you like between those types.
+You can split your £20,000 annual Individual Savings Account (ISA) allowance among four different types of ISA but not into more than one ISA of the same type in the same year.
+That means you can open four ISAs per tax year.
+Your allowance can be invested over the course of one tax year which starts on April 6th.
+The four types of ISA are: cash ISAs, Stocks and Shares ISAs, Innovative Finance ISAs and Lifetime ISAs.

 Example for 2017/18 Tax Year

 - Paid £10,000 into a Vanguard Stocks and Shares ISA

 - Paid £3,000 into a Cash ISA from Nationwide

 - Paid £7,000 into an Innovative Finance ISA with Ratesetter

 - Paid £4,260 into a Junior ISA for each of two children with Orbis